iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 Solution 1 Binary search

-* It requires to get equal or more than k pieces of wood with same length.
+* It requires getting equal or more than `k` pieces of wood with the same length.
   So you have to cut the wood to fulfill the requirement.
-However, you need to promise that each of the k wood is the longest that is possible.
+However, you need to promise that each of the `k` wood is the longest that is possible.
-* Imagine that you are given bunch of wood to cut.
+* Imagine that you are given a bunch of wood to cut.
 How would you do it?
 You probably want to try to make one cut and see whether you can make it or not.
-  If not, you may want to try make two cuts, and so on.
-But how could you program such a solution.
+  If not, you may want to make two cuts, and so on.
+But how could you program such a solution?
 It is very hard.
 * Start thinking about the length seems a good option.
 Suppose you know your final maximum length.
 You would be able to make the cut accordingly.
 Now given a length out of guessing, can you verify whether it going to work or not?
 Yes,